bbatsov/blog/_posts/2011-05-08-jvm-langs-scala.markdown

       until recently was mostly useless, but currently is being totally reworked and the next stable version will bring usable Scala support to the Eclipse users.
 The development of the new Scala plug-in is headed by none other than Martin Odersky himself.
+Don't bother using the older version at all - just grab the latest beta.

     * [NetBeans](http://wiki.netbeans.org/Scala69) - Presently the
       Scala support in NetBeans is a bit basic, but it's usable.

-    * Emacs ENSIME
+    * [Emacs ENSIME](https://github.com/aemoncannon/ensime) - Ok, I admit - Emacs is not actually an IDE per se, but it's still much more powerful than most IDEs.
+Emacs happens to have an excellent Scala mode, called ENSIME that gives you code completion, instant feedback, an integrated REPL, SBT integration, refactorings and other goodies in an Emacs package.
+The project attempts to be the equivalent of the legendary SLIME ( an Emacs mode for Common Lisp) for Scala.
+ENSIME is integrated into the [Emacs Dev Kit](https://github.com/bbatsov/emacs-dev-kit)(maintained by yours truly).

 * Scala distribution
     * scala - A Scala REPL for exploratory programming; it's also the